syncfusion/blazor-docs/src/gantt/gantt-chart/touch-interaction.md

 [`Multiple selection`](selection/#multiple-row-selection) : To perform multiple selection, `tap` on the multiple selection popup, and then tap the desired rows or cells.

 ![Multiple selection](images/multiple-selection.PNG)

+> `Note:` You can refer to our [`Blazor Gantt Chart`](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) feature tour page for its groundbreaking feature representations.
+You can also explore our [`Blazor Gantt Chart`](https://blazor.syncfusion.com/demos/gantt-chart/default-functionalities?theme=bootstrap4) to knows how to render and configure the gantt.